jschap1/inverse_streamflow_routing/README.md

       - [Install with cookiecutter](#install-with-cookiecutter)
    - [Configuration](#configuration)

+This repository was created using the cookiecutter template.
+There may be some unused files and folders left over from the template.

 # Inverse streamflow routing

 Inverse streamflow routing (ISR) uses a flow direction map and time series of discharge measurements at points along the river to estimate runoff throughout the river basin.